mkalus/fritzflux/README.md

 ## Environmental variables

-The following variables can be set:
+The following variables can/must be set:

 * `FRITZURL` URL to find fritz box at (default: `https://fritz.box:443`)
 * `FRITZUSER` Fritzbox user (empty for default user)